openconfig/featureprofiles/feature/bgp/policybase/otg_tests/aspath_community_test/README.md

 * Subtest 3 for community-set
     * Configure DUT for each of the following policies
-        * Create a named community-set with members and match options as follows
+        * Create a community-set named `my_3_comms` with members and match options as follows
             * `{ community-member = [ "1000", "2000", "3000" ], match-set-options=ANY }`
-        * Create a named community-set with members and match options as follows
+        * Create a community-set named `my_regex_comms` with members and match options as follows
             * `{ community-member = [ "100[0-9]" ], match-set-options=ANY }`
-        * Create a named community-set with members and match options as follows
+        * Create a community-set named `all_3_comms` with members and match options as follows
             * `{ community-member = [ "1000", "2000", "3000" ], match-set-options=ALL }`
     * Configure ATE to
         * Advertise 2 routes with communities `[1000,2000,3000]`